cosmicmonkeysounds/CosmicArduinoAudioCircuitUtilities/README.md

 ## Prerequisites

-You'll need a copy of the Arduino IDE and have the ArduinoSTL library installed after you clone this repo.
+Only need the Arduino IDE!

 ## Structure